Related articles

 For example, you might hear someone say, “We brought on a BPO to help us solve a difficult problem” or “We struggled to be successful with BPOs.”
 (This article uses “BPO” interchangeably with the word “contractor” and “BPO call center.”)

-Organizations rely on BPOs to support several essential functions, ranging from back-office work to accounting and finance.
+Organizations rely on BPOs to support several core business functions, ranging from back-office work to accounting and finance.
 Customer experience teams use BPO call centers to handle customer phone calls, respond to support tickets, answer live chat inquiries, and assist with quality assurance (QA).

 CX teams use BPOs to achieve many important goals, including: